Frequently asked questions about ESA collegiate membership

 Any student at least 18 years of age currently enrolled in a college or university may join ESA as a collegiate member.
 Non-students may join ESA as a community member.

-Do I have to attend a university or college in the U.S. or Australia?
+Do I have to attend a university or college in the U.S.?

 Students of colleges and universities throughout the world are welcome to join ESA as collegiate members.